 Probiotic strains such as L. Rhamnosus help to prevent candida overgrowth by inhibiting candida growth, hyphal morphogenesis, and adhesion to the epithelial lining.

-L. Reuteri probiotic for candida
+The benefits of L. Reuteri for candida

 L. Reuteri is another probiotic for candida overgrowth that was able to inhibit the growth of 5 common candida species.